 Regular Security Assessment:

-Conduct regular assessments of security measures and data protection practices to ensure ongoing effectiveness against evolving threats and changing business operations.
+Conduct regular assessments of security measures and data protection practices to ensure ongoing effectiveness against evolving threats, maintain audit trails for security and privacy actions, and review vendor risk through vendor assessments where third parties process personal data.

 Implement continuous security monitoring and improvement that addresses the dynamic nature of cybersecurity threats while maintaining operational efficiency.